 Borrowings under the Credit Agreement bear interest at either (1) the ABR rate which is defined as the rate per annum equal to, at our election: the greatest of (a) the lender's prime rate, (b) the weighted average of the federal funds rate, plus 0.5% and (c) one month LIBOR rate plus 1%, in each case, plus an applicable margin based upon our consolidated leverage ratio at the end of each quarter ranging from 0.50% to 1.25% for revolving credit, Term Loan-A and Term Loan-A2 borrowings and 1.25% for Term Loan B borrowings or (2) the one, two, three or six month LIBOR rate (at our election), plus an applicable margin based upon our consolidated leverage ratio at the end of each quarter ranging from 1.50% to 2.25% for revolving credit, Term Loan-A and Term Loan-A2 borrowings and 2.25% for Term Loan-B borrowings.
-The current applicable margins are 0.75% for ABR-based loans, 1.75% for LIBOR-based loans under the revolving credit, Term Loan-A2 facilities and 2.25% under the Term Loan-B facility.
+The current applicable margins are 0.75% for ABR-based loans, 1.75% for LIBOR-based loans under the revolving credit, Term Loan-A and Term Loan-A2 facilities and 2.25% under the Term Loan-B facility.

-As of June 30, 2013, we had no borrowings outstanding pursuant to the terms of our \$800 million revolving credit facility and we had \$769 million of available borrowing capacity, net of \$10 million of outstanding borrowings pursuant to a short-term, on-demand credit facility and \$21 million of outstanding letters of credit.
-The \$10 million of outstanding borrowings under a short-term, on-demand credit facility as of June 30, 2013 are classified as long-term on our Consolidated Balance Sheet since we have the intent and ability to refinance through available borrowings under the terms of our Credit Agreement.
+As of September 30, 2013, we had no borrowings outstanding pursuant to the terms of our \$800 million revolving credit facility and we had \$764 million of available borrowing capacity, net of \$15 million of outstanding borrowings pursuant to a short-term, on-demand credit facility and \$21 million of outstanding letters of credit.
+The outstanding borrowings under the short-term, on-demand credit facility as of September 30, 2013 are classified as current maturities of long-term on our Consolidated Balance Sheet as of that date.

-During the first six months of 2013, we made scheduled principal payments of \$36 million on the Term Loan-A and Term Loan A2 facilities.
-Quarterly installment payments ("Installment Payments") are due on the Term Loan-A and Term Loan-A2 facilities which, during 2013 and 2014, approximate \$36 million during the remaining six months of 2013 and \$72 million in 2014.
+During the first nine months of 2013, we made scheduled principal payments of \$54 million on the Term Loan-A and Term Loan A2 facilities.
+Quarterly installment payments ("Installment Payments") are due on the Term Loan-A and Term Loan-A2 facilities which, during 2013 and 2014, approximate \$18 million during the remaining three months of 2013 and \$72 million in 2014.
 No Installment Payments are due on the Term Loan-B facility.
-The Installment Payments due on the Term Loan-A2 facilities during the remainder of 2013 and the first six months of 2014 are classified as current maturities of long-term debt on our Consolidated Balance Sheet as of June 30, 2013.
+The Installment Payments due on the Term Loan-A and Term Loan-A2 facilities during the remainder of 2013 and the first nine months of 2014 are classified as current maturities of long-term debt on our Consolidated Balance Sheet as of September 30, 2013.